 The hospice team is preparing us for the worst.
 Not that they have to do much on our behalf since we are already on Defcon 1.
 Brain Cancer attacked us like the Cylons did the Battlestar Fleet, and we’ve been running Galactica on fumes for months now.
 I still don’t know if we will find the 13th Colony, that miracle drug or treatment that could bring her back.
 The odds are not working in our favor.
-At some point we will have to start selling the car, donating or giving away whatever goods we can salvage from her 3 bedroom, 1.5 bathroom apartment in downtown Hato Rey, and sort through all the other trinkets she accumulated over the years for a job well done.
-This is what it must have felt like to lose so many Colonial Vipers and Warriors to the enemy; to say goodbye to the items that served us well in our childhood and beyond.
+At some point we will have to take back her Beemer.
+My sister already donated or gave away most of the goods salvaged from her 3 bedroom, 1.5 bathroom apartment in downtown Hato Rey.
+Right now, my sister and I don’t want to sort through all the other trinkets she accumulated over the years for a job well done.
+My heart sank.
+Admiral Adama must have hated losing so many Colonial Vipers and Warriors to the enemy; I sure did!
+Saying goodbye to the items that served us well in our childhood and beyond was overwhelming.

-As we wind down the days and weeks leading up to her 63rd birthday on December 11th, my only hope is that she pulls through the holiday season.
-With my 10th wedding anniversary looming, Christmas, New Year’s and the 10th anniversary of my grandpa’s death the family has enough emotional baggage to process.
-Losing my mom in the prime of our lives is devastating enough.
-Hopefully the rest or the celebrations don’t get tainted.
+As her 63rd birthday approaches, my only hope is that she pulls through the holiday season.
+That she holds up and we can spend more quality time together.
+With my 10th wedding anniversary looming mirroring how long grandpa has been gone, and Christmas/ New Year’s celebrations on the horizon, the family has enough emotional baggage to process.
+There’s a part of me that secretly hopes mom passes before she starts to suffer, to linger in a vegetative state that will cut short a life in its prime.
+Devastating.
+Is it wrong to hope the pending celebrations don’t get tainted?
 Selfish, perhaps, but if I keep collecting great losses next to big wins the cynic in me will persist, and then all was for naught.

-Learning to stay compassionate, kind and gentle through the stages of grief is a lot harder than one realizes.
-Much respect for those who stayed positive and optimistic throughout their trials and tribulations.
-Words cannot express the gratitude in my heart towards those who have gone through similar battles, from cancer to saying goodbye to a loved one, and have shares their lessons learned with me.
-It helps to be prepared for the worst, when the best will never come.
+Learning to stay compassionate, kind and gentle through the stages of grief is excruciatingly taxing.
+My limbic system is tired from overreacting, from having to solve problems from a distance.
+Trusting people have her best interest at heart is difficult since we all have different perspectives and agendas.
+Much respect for those, and their families, who stayed positive and optimistic throughout their own cancer trials and tribulations.
+Faith, Fate, and Destiny concocted a grim portrait.
+Words cannot express the gratitude in my heart towards those who have gone through similar battles and have shared their lessons learned with me.
+It helps to be prepared for the worst, especially when the best will never come.